MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 >_I would care about this wiki more, if_ the verb **were** the most important part
 >of an english sentence.

-Notice how changes in the subject's number, in sentence's tense, and expressions's level of reality all depend on transformations around the verb.
+Notice how changes in the subject's number, in sentence's tense, and the expression's level of reality all depend on transformations around the verb.

 English verb structures have three primary components, tense, aspect, and mood.